Min-max minimal surfaces, horizons and electrostatic systems: Electrostatic systems

 where $(M^3,g)$ is an oriented Riemannian $3$-manifold and $V:M\to\mathbb{R}$ is a positive smooth function.
 Since

-it follows that $\partial_t$ is a time-like Killing field, which induces a time-orientation \cite[Chap.
-5, Lemma 32]{ONeillSemiRiemannianGeometryApplications1983} in the space-time, and each slice $M_t \equiv \{ t \} \times M$ is a space-like hypersurface orthogonal to Killing field, justifying the name static.
+it follows that $\partial_t$ is a time-like Killing field, which induces a time-orientation in the space-time, and each slice $M_t \equiv \{ t \} \times M$ is a space-like hypersurface orthogonal to Killing field, justifying the name static.
 Moreover, the slices are \emph{totally geodesic} (or \emph{time-symmetric}) and isometric to each other.
-Assume further that the space-time admits a \emph{invariant electromagnetic field} with respect to $\partial_t$, so besides \eqref{Einstein} and \eqref{Maxwell},
+Assume further that the space-time admits an \emph{invariant electromagnetic field} with respect to $\partial_t$, i.e.,

 has to be satisfied.
-It is worth highlighting that this Killing field induces a \emph{observer field}, namely, a future-oriented time-like unit field, and $n = V^{-1} \partial_t$ is called the \emph{static observer (field)}.
+It is worth highlighting that this Killing field induces an \emph{observer field}, namely, a future-oriented time-like unit field, and $n = V^{-1} \partial_t$ is called the \emph{static observer (field)}.
 Notice that $n$ coincides with the unit normal field along each slice $M_t$.

 The electromagnetic tensor $F$ admits a unique decomposition in terms of the \emph{electric field} $E$ and the \emph{magnetic field} $B$, as measured by the static observer~\cite[Section 6.4.1]{GourgoulhonFormalismGeneralRelativity2012},